MEDSCI 204 : Pharmacology and Toxicology

 Academic Integrity

-The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
+The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework, tests and examinations as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
-This requirement also applies to sources on the internet.
-A student's assessed work may be reviewed for potential plagiarism or other forms of academic misconduct, using computerised detection mechanisms.
+A student's assessed work may be reviewed against electronic source material using computerised detection mechanisms.
+Upon reasonable request, students may be required to provide an electronic version of their work for computerised review.

 Science is collaborative and students are encouraged to discuss concepts but not share written work that will be submitted for marks for individual assessments.
 The work you submit must be your own, in your own words, and where appropriate include references.
 Copying from shared notes, i.e. notes prepared with other students, may lead to academic misconduct proceedings.
 Providing your work to third parties or using third party resources may lead to academic misconduct proceedings.
+Generative AI is permitted with limits in some assessments to support but not supplant learning.
+Permitted use and limits are delineated on Canvas.

 Class Representatives